IgnazioSotgiu/trivia-quiz/assets/docs/bugs.md

 ### Bug #7

 1.  **Give Short bug description:**
     In the game if user clicks quickly the answer button many times the program will count those clicks and add correct/incorrect question count.
-Also the program will skip question number so the user will have less questions to answer.
+Also the program will skip question number so the user will have fewer questions to answer.
 1.  **Steps to trigger the bug:**
     1. Open the website https://ignaziosotgiu.github.io/trivia-quiz/
     1. Click Start button
     1. Choose a Category
     1. Choose a Difficulty Level
     1. Wait for the countdown screen to show the first question
-    1. Click rapidly a numberof times on any button
+    1. Click rapidly a number of times on any button
 1. **Description of the unwanted behaviour:**
     The game will add a number of clicks to the counter and the game will skip a number of questions
 1. **Solution found:**